Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Introduction

-\item \textit{Covariate and model shifts.} Our third result applies to a setting where both the population covariance matrices and the model vectors are different between the two tasks.
-For this general setting, we identify an estimate of $L(\hat{\beta}_2^{\MTL})$ that becomes increasingly accurate when $n_1 / p$ increases (cf. Theorem \ref{prop_main_RMT}). \end{itemize}
+\item Third, we extend the above results in two aspects: i) When both covariate and model shifts are present; ii) When there are multiple tasks in the input.
+The detailed results, along with supporting simulations, are provided in Section \ref{sec3_combined}.
+In particular, we demonstrate that the findings regarding complementary covariate shifts and phase transitions in transfer learning are applicable to more general settings. \end{itemize}

+Finally, we present a case study comparing the statistical behavior of a soft transfer estimator with HPS.
+The soft parameter sharing (SPS) estimator (which is also called soft transfer in \citet{dhifallah2021phase}) is defined by minimizing the following for $\lambda>0$:

+Let $\hat B,\hat z$ denote the minimizer, and the SPS estimator for the target task is defined as $\hat{\beta}_2^{\SPS}(\lambda) = \hat B$.
+The SPS estimator makes sense in the model shift setting where $\beta^{(1)}$ is far from $\beta^{(2)}$.
+We will provide the bias and variance of SPS under deterministic designs.
+Then, we provide an example to contrast the behavior of SPS with that of HPS.
+We find that the regularization effect of SPS is similar to downsizing the source task in HPS when the model shift is large.

-We apply the above results to analyze information transfer in a random-effect model, where $\beta^{(i)}$ is equal to a shared model vector plus an independent random effect per-task (see, e.g., \citet{dobriban2018high,FJ_randomeffect,FJS_randomeffect}).
-Thus, the random-effect model provides a natural way to measure the heterogeneity of each task's model vector.
-Let $\norm{\beta^{(1)} - \beta^{(2)}}^2$ be equal to $2\mu^2$ in expectation.
-We describe the following theoretical implications by varying the sample sizes, the covariance matrices, and $\mu$. \begin{itemize} \item \textit{Covariate shift.} First, we consider $\mu = 0$: how does covariate shift impact the excess risk $L(\hat{\beta}_2^{\MTL})$?
-We find that the answer depends on the sample sizes.
-We describe an example (cf. Proposition \ref{claim_dichotomy}) such that when $n_1 < n_2$, transferring from any covariate-shifted data source (i.e., $\Sigma^{(1)} \neq \Sigma^{(2)}$) always achieves a lower excess risk $L(\hat{\beta}_2^{\MTL})$ than transferring from the data source with $\Sigma^{(1)} = \Sigma^{(2)}$.
-On the other hand, when $n_1 > n_2$, transferring from any covariate-shifted data source always incurs a higher excess risk $L(\hat{\beta}_2^{\MTL})$ than transferring from the data source with $\Sigma^{(1)} = \Sigma^{(2)}$.
+We illustrate the above results in a random-effects model, where $\beta^{(i)}$ is equal to a shared model vector across all $i$ plus an independent random effect for each task.
+The random-effects model provides a natural way to measure the heterogeneity of each task's underlying linear model and has been used to study distributed ridge regression \cite{dobriban2020wonder}.

+First, we demonstrate that covariate shifts can either enhance or hinder transfer learning performance compared to single-task learning.
+We describe an example in Proposition \ref{claim_dichotomy}, showing that when $n_1 < n_2$, transferring from any covariate-shifted data source (i.e., $\Sigma^{(1)} \neq \Sigma^{(2)}$) achieves a lower excess risk of HPS than transferring from the data source with $\Sigma^{(1)} = \Sigma^{(2)}$.
+On the other hand, when $n_1 > n_2$, transferring from any covariate-shifted data source always incurs a higher excess risk of HPS than transferring from the data source with $\Sigma^{(1)} = \Sigma^{(2)}$.